Print Studio

 The Artists' Press Gallery (M to X by Surname)

-In 1991 The Artists' Press print studio opened its doors in Newtown, Johannesburg, under the direction of Tamarind Master Printer, Mark Attwood.
-The print studio started as a lithography studio providing artists in southern Africa with a workshop dedicated to the production of limited edition hand printed lithographs.
-Since its inception, the press has grown steadily and today offers a variety of print processes to artists as well as publishing and selling original prints and artists' books via this website.
-In 2003 The Artists' Press relocated to a farming area just outside of White River in Mpumalanga, South Africa.
-In the purpose-built print studio, the press now offers lithography, letterpress, mono printing and relief printing.
+In 1991, The Artists' Press opened its doors in Newtown, Johannesburg, under the direction of Tamarind Master Printer Mark Attwood.
+The print studio is primarily a lithography studio providing artists in southern Africa with a workshop dedicated to creating, publishing and selling limited edition hand-printed work.
+In 2002, we relocated to a farming area outside White River in Mpumalanga, South Africa.
+In the purpose-built print studio, the press does lithography, letterpress, mono printing and relief printing.

-The Artists' Press is a small print studio dedicated to offering artists the very best in personal attention.
-All work printed at the studio is done by hand.
-We use acid-free paper and the most light-fast inks available, taking the utmost care to ensure that the work is of the highest possible standard.
-We continually strive to improve the quality of our prints.
+The Artists' Press is focussed on collaborating with artists to produce the highest quality prints possible.
+All work printed at the studio is hand done.
+We use acid-free paper and the most light-fast inks available.
+We continually explore new ways to innovate and challenge what we do.
 All editions are carefully curated and documented.
-Once editions have been printed and signed, the plate or stone is defaced thereby preserving the integrity of the edition and ensuring that no second editions can be printed.
-Documentation sheets are available, on request, for all editions printed at the studio.
+Once editions have been printed and signed, the plate or stone is defaced, thus preserving the integrity of the edition and ensuring that no second editions are printed.
+Documentation sheets are available, on request, for all editions made at the studio.

-The studio uses one chop: TAP which are the initials of The Artists' Press.
-These have been assembled to reflect the form of a hand litho press as seen from the side.
-All prints produced at the studio are embossed with this chop.
+The studio uses one chop: TAP, the initials of The Artists' Press.
+The chop reflects the form of a hand lithography press seen from the side.
+All prints produced at the studio get embossed with this chop.

-Listen to Mark Attwood talking about how he started The Artists' Press and the importance of printmaking in South Africa on this podcast put together by Pine Copper Lime in 2021.
+Listen to Mark Attwood talking about how he started The Artists' Press and the importance of printmaking in South Africa on this podcast by Hello, Print Friend recorded in 2021.

 How we select the artists that we work with in the print studio

 Artists whose original prints are available from us are carefully selected and individuals who are published by The Artists' Press are published by invitation only.
 We focus on southern Africa and strive to publish work which reflects the diverse experiences of the region and which is of the highest artistic integrity.
-The art world of South Africa is dynamic and covers all the contemporary fine art genres.
 We work with professionals who have successfully exhibited work of a consistently high standard and who are among the top South African artists.
 They are selected in terms of the high standard of their work and not because they follow a particular school, the emphasis being on excellence rather than a specific style.
 This means that the work available from our print studio is diverse and is a reflection of the variety of work available in South Africa as well as representing the conceptual concerns of South African artists.
 These vary from work that analyses contemporary social and political issues, abstract landscapes to the human figure and language.

 Work published by The Artists' Press and available from us via this website includes artists' books, portfolios of prints and single prints.

-Work printed by The Artists' Press can be found in numerous private and corporate collections around the world.
+Work published and printed by The Artists' Press is in numerous private and corporate collections.
 Public collections include: The Smithsonian Institute, The National Gallery of Australia, Tate Modern (London), Bodleian Library (Oxford University), The Metropolitan Museum of Art (New York), The Victoria and Albert Museum (London), US Library of Congress, Johannesburg Art Gallery, Stedelijk Museum (Amsterdam), University of the Witwatersrand Gallery Collection, Botswana National Museum and Art Gallery, South African National Archive, Museum of Modern Art (New York), University of Cape Town, The Art Institute of Chicago (USA), Winterthur Library (Switzerland), Durban Art Gallery, University of Johannesburg and Yale University (USA).

 Litho stones waiting to be grained.